FadeCandy - Dithering USB-Controlled Driver for RGB NeoPixels

 Product Images and Video

-Fadecandy is not just hardware!
+Fadecandy was not just hardware!
 It is a kit of both hardware and software parts that make LED art projects easier to build and better-looking so sculptors and makers and multimedia artists can concentrate on beautiful things instead of reinventing the wheel.
 It's an easy way to get started and an advanced tool for professionals.
 It's a collection of simple parts that work well together:

 - Firmware that uses unique dithering and color correction algorithms to raise the bar for quality while getting out of the way of your creativity.